 Casa Carmelita is located on farmland about 5 miles outside of the city of Tlaxcala on a beautiful Mexican high plateau.
-Double room with private bath and fireplace as well as a private cottage called “La Casita” and a two room "Stone Suite" are available as part of the first class, comfortable accommodations at this traditional Mexican home as well as a living room, library and, of course an ample kitchen.
-Unlike an impersonal resort or hotel, Casa Carmelita’s hosts are always available to respond to individual needs and take every precaution to ensure that you are both comfortable and enjoying your stay.
+Double room with private bath and fireplace as well as a private cottage called “La Casita” and a two room "Stone Suite" are available as part of the first class, comfortable accommodations at this traditional Mexican home, with an ample kitchen perfectly configured for culinary instruction.
+Unlike an impersonal resort or hotel, Casa Carmelita’s hosts are always available to respond to individual needs and take every precaution to ensure your comfort.

 Upon arrival at Casa Carmelita, you will be enjoying a fun and festive welcome cocktail hour in which you will enjoy light appetizers, drinks and the chance to meet and greet with both fellow vacationers and your hosts.
 You will have your choice of soft drinks, beer, wine or the classic Mexican drink: Margaritas.
 After you have had a chance to get settled, you will enjoy a classic “Pueblan” dinner prepared by Doña Estela which will set the tone for the type of cuisine you will learn to create in your hands-on cooking classes during your week in Mexico.
 You will discover secrets passed down through generations that create the unique flavors of this delightful region.